astronomer/airflow-guides/guides/cross-dag-dependencies.md

 - Two DAGs are dependent, but they have different schedules.
 - Two DAGs are dependent, but they are owned by different teams.
 - A task depends on another task but for a different execution date.
-- A DAG should only run after one or more upstream DAGs have updated specific datasets.
+- A DAG should only run after one or more datasets have been updated by tasks in other DAGs.

 For any scenario where you have dependent DAGs, we've got you covered!
 In this guide, we'll discuss multiple methods for implementing cross-DAG dependencies, including how to implement dependencies if your dependent DAGs are located in different Airflow deployments.